Sandwip Island: History

 We found it a place inhabited, and, to my judgment, the fertilest island in all the world; the which is divided into two parts by a channel which passeth between it.
 With great trouble we brought our ship into the same channel, which parteth the island at flowing water.

 Frederick described the island as a densely populated, well-cultivated island inhabited by Moors.
-In 1923, Sri Rajkumar Chakrabarty mentioned in History of Sandwip the prevalence of 400- to 500-year olplants on the island.
+In 1923, Sri Rajkumar Chakrabarty mentioned in History of Sandwip the prevalence of 400- to 500-year-old plants on the island.

 Early modern period

 The island of Sandwip was administered under the Sarkar of Fatehabad under the Mughal empire.
 At the start of the 17th century, the island was under the rule of António de Sousa Godinho, a Portuguese pirate, though it had previously been ruled by Kedar Rai, a Bengali Hindu chieftain who controlled large parts of eastern Bengal.
 According to Pierre Du Jarric, Kedar Rai managed to reclaim the governance of Sandwip from Godinho with the help of another group of Portuguese pirates.
 The Mughals and the Arakanese failed to annex the island from Kedar Rai.
 By 1602, a Portuguese settler from Montargil, in Kedar Rai's service, Domingos de Carvalho, managed to earn the governorship of Sandwip after assisting Rai in battles against the Arakan and the Mughals.
 Manuel de Matos came from Chittagong to aid Carvalho in the Portuguese annexation, and they divided the island between themselves and a Portuguese pirate named Gonçalves.
 Filipe de Brito e Nicote also established a fort on the island.
 It is said that, each year, about 300 salt-loaded ships sailed from Sandwip for Liverpool.
 In addition to its salt industry, Sandwip also became known for ship-building at the time.
 Eventually, the Portuguese held the island in-conjunction with the Arakanese and Muslim rulers.
 Even today, some of the architecture on the island reflects the island's history as a 17th-century pirate-stronghold.
 Philip III, the King of Portugal, ennobled Carvalho for his efforts.

 The loyalty of the Portuguese, however, was suspected by the Arakanese.
 The Arakanese King of Mrauk U, Min Razagyi would execute many of the Portuguese settlers in his kingdom.
 In November 1602, the Jesuits fled to Sandwip following the imprisonment and execution of their head priest, Fernandes, in Chittagong (which was under Arakanese rule).
 Carvalho fled to Jessore for safety, but the city's ruler, Pratapaditya—an ally of the Arakanese—had him executed and sent his severed head back to Arakan.
 Other sources say that Carvalho was not killed by Pratapaditya, but rather wounded in battle against the Mughals, and that he fled to Hugli.
 Ultimately he was succeeded by Manuel de Matos, but the Portuguese were defeated in Sandwip during Matos' office and the island was taken by Fateh Khan.
 Khan then developed a garrison of Muslim soldiers and a fleet of 40 sailboats on the island.